-Harold was born in Wandsworth on 24th October 1893 and attended the County High School, Ilford (CHSI) from 11th September 1906 until 28th July 1910.
+Harold was born in Wandsworth on 24th October 1893 and attended Ilford County High School from 11th September 1906 until 28th July 1910.

-His family lived at 5 Thorold Road in Ilford and he attended Christchurch Road Elementary School before joining CHSI.
+His family lived at 5 Thorold Road in Ilford and he attended Christchurch Road Elementary School before joining Ilford County High School.
 His father, George worked as a superintendent at the Post Office and his mother’s name was Ellen.
 Harold had an older brother, George, who survived the war.